sustained/nuxt-dynamic-markdown/README.md

 ## Rationale / Origin

-I chose to use Nuxt for my personal site and at some point I decided that I wanted some kind of custom blog system.
+I chose to use Nuxt for my personal site and at some point decided that I wanted some kind of custom blog system.

 It needed to allow one to: